osu-cass/OrcasAnalysis/README.md

 `python sentiment.py -lexicon PATH_TO_LEXICON_SOURCE -data PATH_TO_DATA_SOURCE -file PATH_TO_OUTPUT_FILE -H`

 ### Example:
-`python sentiment.py -lexicon lexicon.xlsx -data data.xlsx -file output.csv`
+`python sentiment.py -lexicon sampledata/lexicon.xlsx -data sampledata/data.xlsx -file output.csv`

 ### This is shorthand for the flags and also works